Frey-mond/avocados/report.md

     Result: There was indeed a correlation between the price of an avocado and the yield of an avocado.
 From 2015 to 2017 we saw that both the price and yield of avocados were steadily increasing.
 However, from 2017 - 2018 we saw that while the price of an avocado was decreasing, the yield of avocados drastically slowed down, to where the trend was the slowest out of the years.
 We also saw a slight correlation between avocados and apples - from 2015 to 2017, we saw that both fruits had an upward trend and were both being produced at a sharp rate, but when 2017 arrived, the yield of avocados slowed down significantly, but even more interestingly was that the yield of apples actually started to plummet.

-3. Question: Can we use the income of people to predict the price of avocados?
-Does a higher income mean that people can afford to spend more on avocados?
-We will implement a model that predicts the price of avocados based on the mean and median incomes of various age groups.

-    Result:
+3. Question: Can millenials feasibly save enough money from an over-indulgent lifestyle

+    Result: In even the most extreme case of avocado/avocado toast consumption, there is little hope for the average millenial to ever be able to

 ## Motivation

+“When I was trying to buy my first home, I wasn’t buying smashed avocado for $19 and four coffees at $4 each,” -Tim Gurner, Australian millionaire and real-estate mogul

 As we all know avocados are the bane of millennials, avocado toast is too tantalizing for millennials to resist which is why they have such poor fiscal responsibility and is the reason why the middle class is shrinking.
 Or is it?
 We propose to examine avocados and their  devious nature in the hopes of determing the veracity of the previous statements.

 The purpose of our analysis here is to first determine the general trends of avocados.
-We are curious about the general feel of how avocados are doing in the U.S.
+We are curious about the general feel of how avocados are doing in the U.S. This is to help us establish an overall feel of our avocado dataset.

-This is to help us establish an overall feel of our avocado dataset.
-We also look at how other factors can affect avocados.
-Lastly we want to take a stab at determining whether or not avocado toast is really what is causing the downfall of the middle class.
+From there, we want to see whether avocados truly are the reason why millenials can never purchase a home of their own.
+Is it due to the lack of savings being put away that prevents millenials from home-ownership?
+Or is the ever-inflating housing bubble that locks the middle-class into rentals?
+We want to see if Mr. Gurner's statement holds any water or if it's all just boomer talk.

 ## Dataset